Architectural drawing: Cross section

-A sectional elevation is a combination of a cross section, with elevations of other parts of the building seen beyond the section plane.
+A sectional elevation is a combination of a cross section and elevations of other parts of a building seen beyond the section plane.

 Geometrically, a cross section is a horizontal orthographic projection of a building on to a vertical plane, with the vertical plane cutting through the building.

 Isometric and axonometric projections

 Isometric and axonometric projections are a simple way of representing a three dimensional object, keeping the elements to scale and showing the relationship between several sides of the same object, so that the complexities of a shape can be clearly understood.

 There is some confusion over the distinction between the terms isometric and axonometric.
 "Axonometric is a word that has been used by architects for hundreds of years.
 Engineers use the word axonometric as a generic term to include isometric, diametric and trimetric drawings."
 This article uses the terms in the architecture-specific sense.

 Despite fairly complex geometrical explanations, for the purposes of practical drafting the difference between isometric and axonometric is simple (see diagram above).
 In both, the plan is drawn on a skewed or rotated grid, and the verticals are projected vertically on the page.
 All lines are drawn to scale so that relationships between elements are accurate.
 In many cases a different scale is required for different axes, and again this can be calculated but in practice was often simply estimated by eye.